davidlacasse/Bootstrap-Paginate/ReadMe.md

     $('table').paginate(options);

 In this case, options is an array.
-You can set the following parameters that way:
+You can set the following parameters:

 <table>
   <thead>